 Once the captioning is complete, we proceed (or go to the "Settings" tab) and name our art style.
 Additionally, provide evaluation prompts for the variations that Layer will generate.
 These prompts will guide the AI model in producing artwork that aligns with our creative vision.

 Example style name: Game X - Characters.
-As you'll need to be training a few styles per game this type of formatting helps to organize all your styles per game which you'll be needing assets for.
+As you'll need to be training a few styles per game this type of formatting helps to organize all your styles per game which you will be needing assets for.

 Step 4: Generating The Style